 L: We will address the matters together that require cooperation.
-First of all, we will meet each other frequently and accumulate trust between Imun and Wangsan.

-R: Some people have a skeptical view of the "GSC President Recall System."
-Do you think that it is possible to improve the
+First of all, we will meet each other frequently and accumulate trust between Imun and Wangsan. the "GSC President Recall System."
+Do you think that it is possible to improve the system?